Characters: Bleach Espada

 - Straw Nihilist: Has this as his life, blood, and Aspect of Death.
 It's so fundamental to his nature that it's hardly even a personality aspect.

 - Supernatural Gold Eyes: Espada aren't supposed to have a second resurreccion, but he does.
-Not only does it increase his power, but there's a level of mysticism attached to it that even makes his reiatsu feel completely different to normal reiatsu.
+Not only does it increase his power, but there's a level of mysticism attached to it that not even makes his reiatsu feel completely different to normal reiatsu.
 Unsurprisingly, he has the golden eyes to fit this supernatural mystery.

 - Tail Slap: In Segunda form, his whip-like tail becomes a long-range weapon.